nyu-acsys/drift/README.md

 ```bash
 ./benchs_popl21.sh
 ```
 TODO: For dsolve, you cannot run it under any other relative paths.
-The tool should be run it under their own directory.
+Please run it under its own directory.